trustbit/logistic-hackathon-agent-template-csharp/README.md

   </p>
 </p>

-**For a detailed explanation of how to make a copy of this repository and get it into the competition build system, please visit [Agent template repositories and comeptition build system](https://github.com/trustbit/logistic-hackathon-public#3-create-a-new-ssh-key-for-the-competition-build-system).
+**For a detailed explanation of how to make a copy of this repository and get it into the competition build system, please visit [Agent template repositories and competition build system](https://github.com/trustbit/logistic-hackathon-public#3-create-a-new-ssh-key-for-the-competition-build-system).
 All questions about the simulation and its rules are answered under [Simulation](https://github.com/trustbit/logistic-hackathon-public#simulation).**

 ## Prerequisites
 - **IDE** - We strongly advise you to use an IDE which will help you to edit, compile and run C# code.
 Our recommendation is [VS Code](https://code.visualstudio.com/download) , which you can download for free.